Subscribe to our newsletter for FREE pet updates

 • 2 tablespoons coconut oil

-• A dash of cinnamon, ginger or clove (optional, but provides great bioactive molecules for your dog!)
+• A dash of cinnamon, ginger or clove (optional)

-1. Add all the ingredients in a bowl and mix well.
+1. Add all the ingredients to a bowl and mix well.

-2. Place on a greased cookie sheet and bake at 325 degrees Fahrenheit for 30 minutes.
+2. Place the cookies on a greased cookie sheet and bake at 325 degrees Fahrenheit for 30 minutes.

-3. Let cool before serving to your pets.
+3. Let the cookies cool before serving to your pets.